-Dr. Kenneth Chang is a board-certified UCI Health internist and gastroenterologist who specializes in interventional endoscopy for esophageal and gastrointestinal disorders.
+Dr. Kenneth Chang is a board-certified UCI Health gastroenterologist who specializes in interventional endoscopy for esophageal and gastrointestinal disorders.
+He is also the executive director of the UCI Health Digestive Health Institute.

 He is an expert in endoscopic ultrasound (EUS), EUS-guided fine needle aspiration, EUS-guided intervention and endoscopic retrograde cholangiopancreatography.
 He is also skilled in the endoscopic treatment of gastroesophageal reflux disease, endoscopic mucosal resection, laser-induced endomicroscopy, optical coherence tomography, radiofrequency and cryoablation therapy for Barrett’s esophagus and esophageal cancer.

 Chang’s clinical research focuses on development of endoscopic modalities for cancer diagnosis, staging and therapy.
 He has pioneered the development of EUS-guided fine-needle aspiration and EUS-guided fine-needle injection.
 He is the author of more than 200 publications and book chapters regarding the technique’s use in gastrointestinal malignancies.
 He has conducted numerous clinical trials on the development of new biologic agents against esophageal and pancreatic cancers.

 Chang completed his medical degree and residency at Brown University in Providence, R.I.
 He then finished a fellowship in gastroenterology at UCI Medical Center and the UCI School of Medicine, where he has been a faculty member for more than 25 years.
-He is executive director of the UCI Health Digestive Health Institute and the medical school's chief of Gastroenterology and Hepatology.
+He holds the Vincent Kong Chair of Gastrointestinal Oncology and serves as chief of the medical school's Division of Gastroenterology and Hepatology.

 View this doctor's faculty profile ›